Monitor your email deliverability

 Per-provider breakdown

-Because providers behave differently, your sends are tracked separately for Gmail, Apple, Microsoft / Outlook, and Other providers — each with its own score, sent count, bounce rate, click rate, and daily limit.
+Because providers behave differently, your sends are tracked separately for Gmail, Apple, Outlook / Microsoft, and Other providers — each with its own score, sent count, bounce rate, complaint rate (with the number of complaints in brackets), click rate, and daily limit.
 Whichever inbox is dragging your reputation down is called out, so you know where to focus.

 What to do at each band